Position Type: Hourly

-This position is a resource for victims of domestic violence and sexual assault and a liaison between 360 Communities advocacy services and resources in the community.
-This position will work primarily out of a police department.
+The principal purpose of this position is to provide direct services to victims of domestic and sexual violence and act as a liaison between 360 Communities advocacy services and other professionals and resources in the community.

 - Demonstrate commitment to the agency’s mission statement and core values at all times.
-The mission statement is “In the spirit of caring for our neighbors, 360 Communities provides hope and support to people by engaging communities to prevent violence, ensure school success and promote long-term self-sufficiency.”
+The mission statement is “360 Communities delivers safety and stability that improves lives.”

 - Maintain accurate logs and data for statistical purposes including program evaluation data.